PrasannaBiradar/PrasannaBiradar/README.md

 - 👋 Hi There 👋  I am @PrasannaBiradar
 - 👀 I’m interested in New Technologies
 - About me
   I am an enthusiast in learning new technologies.
-I have knowledge of technologies like HTML, CSS, JavaScript, React, Express, NodeJS, SQL, Prisma, Python, Machine Learning Models, DSA.
+I have knowledge of technologies like HTML, CSS, JavaScript, React, Express, NodeJS, Python, Docker, Kubernetes, Jenkins, AWS, Terraform, Ansible.

-- 🌱 I’m currently learning about AI and Deep Learning..
+- 🌱 I am currently working on Cloud Devops.

 <!---
 PrasannaBiradar/PrasannaBiradar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.